Volumetric medical image segmentation through dual self-distillation in U-shaped networks: Experiments and Results

-In our experiments, we selected the UNETR \cite{hatamizadeh2022unetr} and nnU-Net \cite{isensee2021nnu} as our U-shaped backbones and attached the DSD framework to them.
-These backbones are selected because they have recently shown promising and state-of-the-art results for several medical image segmentation tasks.
-For all experiments, the training was performed including the background and evaluated only on the foreground classes.
+We attached our DSD framework on the above U-shaped backbones as shown in Fig. \ref{fig:figure1} with the same configurations as described above.
+These U-shaped backbones were selected because they have recently shown promising and state-of-the-art results for medical image segmentation.
+For all experiments, the training was performed including the background class but evaluated only on the foreground classes.
+For the MMWHS dataset, we trained for 600 epochs with UNETR and 300 epochs with nnU-Net, both with an initial learning rate of 0.001 with step learning rate decay.
+For the MSD-BraTS dataset, we trained for 300 epochs with nnU-Net with an initial learning rate of 0.001 with step learning rate decay and 325 epochs with UNETR and Swin UNETR with a learning rate of 0.0001 without any learning rate decay.
+For the Hippocampus dataset, we trained for 300 epochs for VNet, UNETR and nnU-Net with a learning rate of 0.0001 without any learning rate decay.
 All DSD experiments were performed with $\eta = 1$ and $\alpha_1,\alpha_2 = 1$.
 The temperature ($\tau$) used to generate the soft labels in our DSD experiments was 3.
 These hyperparameters were empirically decided based on the performance on the validation set.
-The experiments were conducted with PyTorch v1.12 and MONAI v0.9 framework using a NVIDIA Quadro RTX 6000 GPU.
-Quantitative evaluations between predicted and ground truth segmentation regions were performed using the Dice similarity coefficient (Dice score) \cite{diceOverlap} and $95^{th}$ percentile of the Hausdorff distance (HD95 in mm)\cite{hatamizadeh2022unetr,isensee2021nnu}.
+The batch size used for all our experiments was 1.
+A sliding window of size (96,96,96) for MMWHS, (128,128,128) for MSD-BraTS and (32,32,32) for Hippocampus dataset, all with 25\% overlap was used for the inference.
+The experiments were conducted with PyTorch v1.12 and MONAI v0.9 framework \cite{monaicite} using a NVIDIA Quadro RTX 6000 GPU.